-The Cort Theater survives today as one of the historic playhouses that symbolize American theater for both New York and the nation.
+The Cort Theater Interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation.
 Among the earliest surviving theaters in New York, and built to house the productions of John Cort, it helped shape the character of the Broadway theater district.
-Its facade by Thomas Lamb, New York's most prolific theater architect, is an exceptional design, based on the 18th century French Petit Trianon at Vertsailles.
+Built to plans by Thomas Lamb, New York's most prolific theater architect, it is one of only two legitimate theaters he designed that survive in the Broadway theater area.